 Best Car Insurance for Uber Eats Drivers in 2025 (Check Out the Top 10 Companies)

 The best car insurance for Uber Eats drivers comes from State Farm, Progressive, and Geico, starting at $45/month.
-State Farm offers easy rideshare endorsements, Progressive has low accident deductibles, and Geico provides the cheapest delivery driver add-on, ensuring proper Uber Eats insurance coverage.
+State Farm offers easy rideshare endorsements, Progressive has low accident deductibles, and Geico provides the cheapest delivery driver add-ons, ensuring proper Uber Eats insurance coverage.

 Free Auto Insurance Comparison